How Liquidation can help

 How do you know which type of Liquidation is the most appropriate for your business?
 Your Company is insolvent if it cannot pay its debts as and when they fall due (“the commercial test”).
-A Company is also insolvent if the Company’s balance sheet shows that its liabilities exceeds its assets (“the balance sheet test”).
-If either of these tests apply then the type of Company Liquidation you would need to be considering is a Creditors’ Voluntary Liquidation.
+A Company is also insolvent if the Company’s balance sheet shows that its liabilities exceed its assets (“the balance sheet test”).
+If either of these tests apply then the method of liquidating your company you’d need to be considering is a Creditors’ Voluntary Liquidation.

 We are regularly approached by Company Directors who have been advised by their Company’s accountants that they need to enter a Members’ Voluntary Liquidation (MVL).
 An MVL is a procedure were there are surplus assets available to the Company’s shareholders (or members) after all of the Company’s creditors have been paid in full.

-A common factor with both all types of Company Liquidation is that only a Licensed Insolvency Practitioner can act as Liquidator.
+A common factor with all Company Liquidations is that only a Licensed Insolvency Practitioner can act as Liquidator.

 If you require advice on any type of Liquidation, please contact us on 0800 012 6649.

 Voluntary Liquidation is the process by which the Directors of a Company convene a meeting of shareholders/members to put the Company into Liquidation.
 This is to be contrasted with a Compulsory Liquidation which is a method by which a creditor issues a Petition through the Court to have the Company wound up.